hbustamante8/Credit_Risk_Analysis/README.md

 ##Overview of the Analysis

-The purpose of this project is to build and evaluate several machine learning models to predict credit risk through the use of Python.
-After evaluating each model, a recommendation on which one is the best fit to predict credit risk.
+The purpose of this project is to build and evaluate several machine learning models to predict credit risk using Python.
+After evaluating each model, a recommendation will be provided to the bank on which model is the best fit to predict credit risk.

 Resources used:
 * Data Source: LoanStats_2019Q1